sassoftware/saspy/saspy/doc/source/advanced-topics.rst

 Another example might be that you have code that creates a table, but you want to let the user choose the table name as well as the name of the column and a hidden value to assign to it.
-By specifing ``False``, the user can see the value, and the SAS log shows the non-hidden marco mariables, followed by another code submission that uses the previously defined non-hidden variables--which are still available.
+By specifing ``False``, the user can see the value, and the SAS log shows the non-hidden macro mariables, followed by another code submission that uses the previously defined non-hidden variables--which are still available.

 .. code-block:: ipython3